banner

 }

-Start analyzing init.cpp#SecondStageMain, divided into 10 stages, detailed comments can be seen.
+Begin analyzing init.cpp#SecondStageMain, divided into 10 stages, detailed in comments.

-Initializing property domains mainly involves the PropertyInit function.
+Initialize property domains, mainly performing the PropertyInit function.

 // init/init.cpp